Events

 If you want to update a version that is not in Draft state it is best practice to create a new version rather than returning the version to Draft state.

 When you reference an object, for example, you specify the schema that an event uses or an event that an application publishes, you select the version of the object that you want to reference.
-If a new version of a referenced object is created, you can choose when to update references to the new version.
+If a new version of a referenced object is created, the reference does not update automatically.
+You can choose when to update references to the new version.

 To update an event, perform these steps: